 The ZEISS CP.3 lenses feature advanced lens coatings, painted lens rims and special light traps within the barrel to eliminate unwelcome veiling glare and flares.
 The result is higher contrast, richer blacks and more saturated colors.
 The ZEISS CP.3 lenses are also color-matched to other Zeiss cinema lenses.
 The lenses are designed with standardized positioning of the focus rings and a consistent 95 mm front diameter to allow for fast and easy changeover between lenses while on set

 If you only want the best for your set, the Zeiss CP.3’s performance is unparalleled.
-The full line is priced at $20,812 with the cost of individual lenses ranging from $4,400 to $6,700.

 Factors to consider